Guernica: History

-Early history
+1366–1936

-The town of Guernica was founded by Count Tello on April 28, 1366, at the intersection of the road from Bermeo to Durango with the road from Bilbao to Elantxobe and Lekeitio.
+The town of Guernica was founded by Tello Alfonso, Lord of Biscay, on April 28, 1366, at the intersection of the road from Bermeo to Durango with the road from Bilbao to Elantxobe and Lekeitio.
 The strategic importance of the site was increased by the fact that it lay on a major river estuary, where vessels could dock at the port of Suso.

 In time, it took on the typical shape of a Basque town, comprising a series of parallel streets (Goienkale, Azokekale, Artekale and Barrenkale; respectively: ‘upper, market, between, lower roads’) and a transverse street called Santa María, with a church at each end of the built-up area.

 Life in the town became rigidly structured, with the aim being to preserve the privileges of the dominant middle classes.
 This pattern continued practically unaltered until the late 17th century.

 On a small hillock in the town, stands the Meeting House and the Tree of Gernika.
-By ancient tradition, Basques, and indeed other peoples in Medieval Europe, held assemblies under a tree, usually an oak, to discuss matters affecting the community.
+By ancient tradition, Basques, and indeed other peoples in medieval Europe, held assemblies under a tree, usually an oak, to discuss matters affecting the community.

 In Biscay, each administrative district (known as a merindad) had its appointed tree, but over the centuries, the Tree of Guernica acquired particular importance.
 It stood in the parish of Lumo, on a site known as Gernikazarra, beside a small shrine.

 The laws of Biscay continued to be drawn up under this tree until 1876, with each town and village in the province sending two representatives to the sessions, known as General Assemblies.
-This early form of democracy was recorded by the philosopher Rousseau, by the poet William Wordsworth, by the dramatist Tirso de Molina and by the composer Iparragirre, who wrote the piece called Gernikako Arbola.
+This early form of democracy was recorded by the philosopher Rousseau, by the poet William Wordsworth, by the dramatist Tirso de Molina and by the composer Iparragirre, who wrote the piece called Gernikako Arbola ("The Tree of Gernika" in Basque).